djarratt/civilization-data-science/data/raw/buildable.md

 1. range: integer, nullable, not negative.
 Number of tiles away this unit can shoot, if ranged.
 1. rangedStrength: integer, nullable, not negative.
 Combat strength projected by this unit during a ranged attack.
 1. ancientRuinsUpgradeToBuildableID: integer, foreign key referencing buildable.csv:buildableID, nullable.
 Ancient Ruins upgrade this unit differently than the normal upgrade path.
+1. naval: boolean, not nullable.
+TRUE means a building or wonder that can only be constructed in a coastal city, or a unit that can only exist on water tiles.